akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Her thoughts began with her father.
 How he would survive in his frail state once she married.
 She thought about Edmund of Thornbury—a rowdy but pleasant young man with calloused hands and a kind word for most people.
 She thought about the the way he had not minded when Goosie chased his horse.
 But she also thought about her mother’s herb garden, the goose pond, the path down to the river where the reeds whispered in the wind.
 If she married Edmund, she would move south.
 Stanwey would belong to someone else—a cousin, perhaps, or a steward.
 Her father would be alone.

-She said nothing.
-The days passed, and Harold did not mention Edmund again.
+Beatrice said nothing until her father spoke about Edmund a week later.
+“Not for Stanwey,” she replied softly, and Harold did not mention Edmund again.

+From time to time he would mention others.

+“A merchant from Worcester sends word of his interest.
+He has gold enough to roof the hall in lead.”

+Beatrice didn't look up from her stitching.
+“Not for Stanwey, Father.”

+“A widowed-man from the valley has three strong sons to hold the harvest.”

+She stopped mixing herbs and shook her head.
+“Not for Stanwey.”

-But he mentioned others.
-A widowed farmer from the next valley who had three strong sons and a good barn.
-A merchant from Worcester who had seen her at the market and sent word of his interest.
-A minor Norman knight whose lands lay west of the forest, a man Harold called “steady.”
+"A minor Norman knight whose lands lay west of the forest, a sturdy man.”

+Beatrice put another log into the hearth.
+“Not for Stanwey.”

 Each time, Beatrice found a reason.
 The farmer’s sons would never respect her.
 The merchant was too old.
 The knight’s holding was too far from the river.

 Harold listened.
 He nodded.
 He did not press.

 But she saw the way he looked at the sword above the hearth—the blade he had carried when he rode with kings.
 She saw the way his hand went to his chest after climbing the slope from the village.
 He was not getting younger.
-He was afraid of leaving her alone.
+He was afraid of leaving her alone, and she no less so.

 ---

-The trouble began when Sir Guy de Montfort came to Stanwey.
+The real trouble began when Sir Guy de Montfort (a knight) came to Stanwey followed by a procession of servants trailing after him.

 He arrived in the autumn of Beatrice’s fifteenth year, riding with a small retinue, his horse’s trappings finer than any in the village.
 He claimed he was passing through, hunting in the king’s forest, but his eyes lingered on the hall, on the fields, on the tidy barns.

 Harold received him with courtesy—the hospitality a thegn owed to a knight.
 Beatrice served the meal, keeping her eyes down, her mother’s voice in her ear: *Watch, and listen.*

 Sir Guy was charming.
 He spoke of his lands in Normandy, of his family’s long service to the crown, of the wars he had fought in the king’s name.
-He praised Harold’s sword, the story of the Severn, the stoutness of Stanwey’s walls.
+He praised Harold’s sword, the stoutness of Stanwey’s walls.

 “A holding like this should be protected,” he said, his gaze drifting to Beatrice.
 “A daughter needs strong hands to guard her inheritance.”